Band founders Don Dokken and legendary guitarist George Lynch to reunite at Dokken’s Headlining Whisky A Go-Go Shows in December.

-L.A. street artists add a refreshing vibrancy to the Sunset Strip courtesy of some rockin’ original art that pays homepage to rock icons and Hollywood legends.
+L.A. street artists add refreshing vibrancy to Sunset Strip with homage to rock icons and Hollywood legends.

 LACMA may have been on lockdown as we wait out the crazy corona crisis, but local guerrilla artists have been busy keeping the urban landscape interesting with original works of art that have been dotting the Sunset Strip lately.